The #USvsHate Process

 Here are a few things to remember as you prepare to submit:

 - PLAN AHEAD: For students under 18, parent/guardian permission is required for any entry submitted with a student’s name on it.
-(You will vouch that you got this permission when you submit; you won’t have to upload a permission slip.)
+(You don’t have to upload a permission slip; you will just vouch personally that you got this permission when you submit.)
 Here’s a permission slip educators can use to get that parent permission.
+Get permissions however works for you.
+See Kim’s story on #USvsHate Teacher Stories, for how one educator handled permissions by email.

 Less Details